Main Policy Content

 The maximum occupancy of the Collaboration Commons Multipurpose Room varies depending on its configuration.
 As a collaborative learning space with tables, the room can seat up to 64 people.
 When split, each room can seat up to 32 people.
 When the wall is expanded for an event and the tables and chairs removed, maximum capacity increases to 189 people, standing room only.

 The Facilities Administration Department is available to help configure the room during normal business hours (Monday through Friday, 8:00am-5:00pm).
-In order to communicate event and space needs to the Facilities Administration Department, create an Outlook meeting and invite Terry Williams (email@example.com) at least two weeks prior to the event.
+In order to communicate event and space needs to the Facilities Administration Department, email the Facilities Department at least two weeks prior to the event.
 In the agenda, describe specific space needs, including desired room configuration.
-For the preferred layout option, please refer to the "Room Configuration" document.
+For the preferred layout option, please refer to the "Room Configuration “document.

 The Libraries Accessibility Committee can provide information, but it is the responsibility of the group to make accommodations.
 To get started, see Event Accommodation site.